olivierlacan/keep-a-changelog/README.md

 ## Don’t let your friends dump git logs into CHANGELOGs™

-### What’s a CHANGELOG?
+### What’s a change log?
-A CHANGELOG is a file which contains a curated, chronologically ordered list of notable changes for each version of an open source project.
+A change log is a file which contains a curated, chronologically ordered list of notable changes for each version of an open source project.

 <a href="CHANGELOG.md" title="An example of a CHANGELOG file."><iframe src="CHANGELOG.md" width="570" height="350" seamless="seamless" style="border: 1px solid #aaa; padding: 1em; margin: 0 0.5em;"></iframe></a>

-### What’s the point of a CHANGELOG?
+### What’s the point of a change log?
 To make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.

 ### Why should I care?
 Because software tools are for people.
 If you don’t care, why are you contributing to open source?
 Surely, there must be a kernel (ha!) of care somewhere in that lovely little brain of yours.

 I [talked with Adam Stacoviak and Jerod Santo on The Changelog](http://5by5.tv/changelog/127) (fitting, right?) podcast about why open source maintainers and contributors should care, and the motivations behind this project.
 If you can spare the time (1:06), it’s a good listen.

-### What makes a good CHANGELOG?
+### What makes a good change log?
 I’m glad you asked.

-A good CHANGELOG sticks to these principles:
+A good change log sticks to these principles:

 - It’s made for humans, not machines, so legibility is crucial.
 - Easy to link to any section (hence Markdown over plain text).